Skip to main content

 What to Write in a Card or Letter

-Written condolences provide something tangible they can keep and reread:
+Written condolences give them something to keep and reread.

 Handwritten is more personal than printed.
-Include a specific memory if you knew the deceased.
-Express your feelings honestly.
-Offer specific, ongoing support.
+Include a specific memory if you knew the person.
+Be honest about your feelings.
+Offer ongoing help.

-“Dear Sarah, I was heartbroken to hear about John’s passing.
-I’ll always remember how he could light up a room with his laugh and how proud he was of you and the kids.
-I know no words can ease your pain right now, but please know I’m thinking of you constantly.
-I’ll call next week to see if I can bring groceries or help with anything around the house.
-With deepest sympathy and love, Jennifer”
+Example: “Dear Sarah, I was heartbroken to hear about John’s passing.
+I’ll always remember how he could light up a room with his laugh, and how proud he was of you and the kids.
+No words can ease your pain right now, but please know I’m thinking of you.
+I’ll call next week to see if I can bring groceries or help around the house.
+With love, Jennifer.”

 What to Say on the Phone

-Ask if it’s a good time to talk—they may not be ready.
+Ask if it is a good time.
+They may not be ready.
 Keep it brief unless they want to talk longer.
-Don’t force conversation.
 Silence is OK.
 Let them cry.
-Don’t try to cheer them up or stop their tears.
-Tell them you love them.
+Do not try to cheer them up.

 What to Comment on Social Media

-Keep it brief.
+Keep it short.
 Move deeper conversations to private messages.
-Don’t share details about the death publicly.
-Focus on honoring the deceased or supporting the griever.
+Do not share details about the death publicly.

 Actions That Matter More Than Words

-Physical presence provides comfort words cannot.
-Show up at the funeral or memorial service.
-Visit in person if you’re local (but call first).
+Physical presence gives comfort that words cannot.
+Show up at the service.
+Visit in person if you are local, but call first.
 Sit with them, even in silence.
-Be there for practical tasks like greeting guests, answering the door, or making coffee.
-Stay nearby during difficult first times (first holiday, first birthday without their loved one).
+Help with practical tasks like greeting guests or making coffee.
+Stay close during hard firsts, like the first holiday or birthday without their loved one.

 One widow shared: “My best friend showed up every Tuesday for three months.
 We didn’t always talk.
-Sometimes we just watched TV together.
+Sometimes we just watched TV.
 Just knowing she’d be there every Tuesday got me through the week.”

 Practical Help That Makes a Difference

 Grief is exhausting.
-Basic tasks become overwhelming.
-Specific, practical help is invaluable:
+Basic tasks feel huge.
+Specific help is priceless:

 Bring meals (coordinate with others to avoid overlap).
-Handle household chores like dishes, laundry, or yard work.
-Offer childcare so they can rest or handle affairs.
-Run errands (groceries, pharmacy pickups, dry cleaning).
-Help with paperwork (insurance claims, death certificates).
-Organize their calendar or meal train.
-Take over a specific ongoing task (“I’ll mow your lawn every Saturday”).
+Handle chores like dishes, laundry, or yard work.
+Offer childcare so they can rest.
+Run errands for groceries or pharmacy pickups.
+Help with paperwork like insurance claims.
+Take over one ongoing task (“I’ll mow your lawn every Saturday”).

 The key is being specific.
 Instead of “let me know if you need anything,” say “I’m bringing dinner Thursday.
 Are there any foods you can’t eat?”

-Well-meaning people often give gifts that add clutter during an already chaotic time.
-Focus on practical, consumable gifts:
+Well-meaning people often give gifts that add to the chaos.
+Focus on practical, usable gifts:

-Helpful gifts: Gift cards for groceries or restaurants, prepared frozen meals, cleaning service, yard service, practical supplies (paper towels, toilet paper, tissues), coffee or tea, books about grief (if they’re readers), journal for processing emotions, photo album or frame for pictures of their loved one, donation to a charity in the deceased’s name.
+Helpful: gift cards for groceries or restaurants, frozen meals, a cleaning or yard service, everyday supplies, coffee or tea, a journal, a photo frame, or a donation to a charity in the person’s name.

-Less helpful gifts: Decorative items they need to find room for, another copy of a popular grief book they likely already have, overly religious items if you’re unsure of their beliefs, anything requiring care or maintenance.
+Less helpful: decorative items they have to find room for, another copy of a grief book they likely own, or anything that needs care and upkeep.

 The Power of Listening Without Fixing

-One of the greatest gifts you can give is listening without trying to solve, fix, or cheer them up:
+One of the greatest gifts is listening without trying to solve or cheer them up.

-Let them talk about their loved one repeatedly.
-Don’t redirect to positive topics.
-Allow tears without trying to stop them.
-Resist the urge to share similar experiences.
-Ask questions that invite them to share memories.
-Accept whatever emotion they’re expressing—anger, guilt, sadness, even relief.
+Let them talk about their loved one again and again.
+Do not redirect to positive topics.
+Allow tears.
+Resist the urge to share your own story.
+Accept whatever they feel, including anger, guilt, or even relief.

 Following Up Weeks and Months Later

-The first week after a death, people are surrounded by support.
-Then everyone disappears back to their lives, and the griever is left alone with their pain.
-This is when ongoing support matters most:
+The first week, people are surrounded by support.
+Then everyone returns to their lives, and the griever is left alone with the pain.
+This is when ongoing support matters most.

-Six months after loss, a simple text saying “I’m thinking about you and David today” can mean everything.
+Six months out, a simple text saying “I’m thinking about you and David today” can mean everything.
+For more ideas, see our grief support tools and resources.

-Grief doesn’t end after the funeral.
-Understanding the grief timeline helps you provide appropriate support at each stage.
+Grief does not end after the funeral.
+Knowing the rough timeline helps you give the right support at the right time.

-The first week is a blur of logistics, decisions, and shock.
-They need practical help with funeral arrangements, meals, childcare, and household tasks.
-Many people show up during this week, which is good, but don’t let this be your only support.
+The first week is a blur of logistics and shock.
+They need help with arrangements, meals, childcare, and chores.
+Many people show up now, which is good, but do not let this be your only support.

-What to say: “I’m here to help with whatever you need” backed by specific offers of help.
+What to say: “I’m here to help with whatever you need,” backed by specific offers.

-After the funeral, everyone goes back to normal life.
-But the grieving person is just beginning to process the reality of their loss.
+After the funeral, everyone goes back to normal.
+But the griever is just starting to feel the reality of the loss.
 This is often the loneliest, hardest time.

-By now, most people have stopped mentioning the loss.
-The griever is expected to be “better.”
-But grief doesn’t work on anyone else’s timeline.
-This is when sustained support makes the biggest difference.
+By now, most people have stopped mentioning the loss, and the griever is expected to be “better.”
+But grief does not follow anyone else’s timeline.
+Steady support makes the biggest difference here.

-What to do: Keep checking in regularly, mention the deceased by name, acknowledge hard days, continue offering specific help, invite them to activities but don’t pressure participation.
+What to do: Keep checking in, say the person’s name, acknowledge hard days, and invite them to things without pressure.

 What to say: “How are you really doing?”
 Show that you want an honest answer, not a polite “I’m fine.”